OpenShot/openshot-qt/doc/clips.rst

    Selection Method                          Description
    =======================================   ================================================================
    **Box Selection**                         Click and drag a selection box around clips or transitions to select multiple items at once.
 Hold down :kbd:`Ctrl` to add to your current selection.
-   **Mouse Click**                           Click on a clip or transition to select it.
+   **Click Selection**                       Click on a clip or transition to select it.
 This will deselect all other items unless you hold down :kbd:`Ctrl`.
-   **Ctrl + Click**                          Hold down :kbd:`Ctrl` while clicking to add or remove clips from the current selection, allowing you to select non-adjacent clips.
+   **Add to Selection**                      Hold down :kbd:`Ctrl` while clicking to add or remove clips from the current selection, allowing you to select non-adjacent clips.
-   **Shift + Click**                         Hold down :kbd:`Shift` while clicking to ripple select all clips/transitions from your selection to the end of the track.
+   **Ripple Selection**                      Hold down :kbd:`Alt` while clicking to ripple select all clips/transitions from your selection to the end of the track.
+This always adds to your current selection, even if :kbd:`Ctrl` is not pressed.
-   **Ctrl + Shift + Click**                  Hold down both :kbd:`Ctrl` and :kbd:`Shift` to ripple select clips/transitions and add them to the current selection, allowing you to extend the selection.
-   **Click on Timeline**                     Clicking anywhere on the timeline, or on a new clip/transition, will reset the current selection unless :kbd:`Ctrl` is pressed.
+   **Clear Selection**                       Click anywhere on the timeline or on a new clip/transition to reset the current selection, unless :kbd:`Ctrl` is pressed.
    **Select All**                            Press :kbd:`Ctrl+A` to select all clips and transitions on the timeline.
    **Select None**                           Press :kbd:`Ctrl+Shift+A` to deselect all clips and transitions on the timeline.
    =======================================   ================================================================